ameliabultitude/kissmyassthma/README.md

 # UX
 (insert image from am i responsive at finish)

+## Main aims
+* To offer support and reassurance for other people going through the same problems and conditions.
+* To teach others the seriousness of the condition.
+* To create a safe place and community for people.
+* To create a fully responsive website on computers and mobile devices and implimenting Javascript.
+* To create an easy useable and navigational website for all users.
 ## Users
 The expected user of this website could be an any aged, male/female, chronic asthma sufferer or friends and family of those.
 They will be from any English reading countries, online who are seeking advice and personal knowledge.
 ## User Stories